BSeppke/vigracket/README.md

 After successful installation, you can include the package by calling
 > (require vigracket)

-An, albeit German, document of the functions can be found in the doc folder.
-For more information about the functions, you may also refer to the vigra homepage at http://ukoethe.github.io/vigra/ .
+On the first call and on any failure of loading the vigra_c lib, this will start the auto-build of the vigra_c bindings.
+This should build the vigra_c-wrapper library under Linux and Mac OS X or copy the correct binaries for Windows.

 You should be able to run the examples provided by the vigracket library by means of loading the "examples.rkt" file into DrRacket and pressing the "Run" button.

+The documentation can be found inside the doc/manual folder for the complete-release package.
+You can also generate the docs from the scribble files using the script located in the docs folder.